 Kumaon, Uttarakhand, India

-Best solo travel destination for: Nature and the slow life
+Best solo travel destinations for: Nature and the slow life

 On some of my earliest solo explorations in India, the Kumaon region of Uttarakhand taught me so much about solo travel.
 In Peora and Nathuakhan, I learnt to hike alone, put my faith in nature and accept random acts of kindness from strangers.
 Walking across Himalayan villages in Kumaon, I learnt to embrace the slow life philosophy of locals – sometimes out of choice, sometimes out of circumstance.
 In Binsar, I learnt of the man-forest conflict and in Sarmoli, I grasped how a small group of committed women can transform their lives and those of many others.